jeffdanz/techmgmt/management.md

 - You can do it that way.
 Pappy
 - Be the best you can in all that you do...regardless of what you do.
 Dad
 - Your reputation is made by searching for things that can't be done....and doing them.
 Vern McLellan
+- Do not go where the path may lead, go instead where there is no path and leave a trail. —Ralph Waldo Emerson
+- Luck is the residue of design. —John Milton
+- In the middle of every difficulty lies opportunity. —Albert Einstein
+- You were born with the ability to change someone’s life—don’t ever waste it. —Dale Partridge
+- If you tell the truth, you don’t have to remember anything. —Mark Twain
+- The only wealth which you will keep forever is the wealth you have given away. —Marcus Aurelius
+- The great thing in this world is not so much where you stand, as in what direction you are moving. —Oliver Wendell Holmes
+- In every day, there are 1,440 minutes.
+That means we have 1,440 daily opportunities to make a positive impact. —Les Brown
+- Life is a shipwreck, but we must not forget to sing in the lifeboats. —Voltaire
+- Just remember: The people that say, ‘your dreams are impossible’ have already quit on theirs. —Grant Cardone
+- If you want to lift yourself up, lift up someone else. —Booker T. Washington
+- Do or do not, there is no try – Yoda
+- Never give up, never surrender – Peter Quincy Taggart
+- I come to work for Entertainment Value! – We must have fun at work, or we are going to go nuts.  – Marty Weiss